 While C60 is an antioxidant, its carbon make up and unique structure give it abilities other antioxidants can’t match.

 Cell membranes of the human body are composed primarily of lipids (fats), cholesterol and some protein.
 When C60 is bonded with oil, it readily passes through lipid cell membranes and immediately begins to work.

 Two vitally important components of cellular metabolism are hydrogen and the body’s electron transport system.
 Deficiencies in either are highly detrimental to mitochondrial and cellular health.

-Hydrogen has a natural affinity to carbon.
-When hydrogen ions (protons) in a cell’s cytoplasm pass near C60, they become “stuck” to the outer cage.
+Hydrogen has a natural affinity for carbon, when hydrogen ions (protons) in a cell pass near C60, they become “stuck” to the outer cage.
 This gives the C60 molecule a positive charge, drawing it into the cell’s mitochondria.

 Once inside the mitochondria, the hydrogen ion looses it’s positive charge, detaches from the C60 and is utilized by mitochondria to lower internal oxidative stress and increases available cellular energy.
 C60 is one of the few mitochondrial antioxidants in existence and the only one that repeatedly fuels your mitochondria with energy.

 In short, your cell's mitochondria love hydrogen and C60 is the delivery truck.
 If your mitochondria produce more energy, you have more energy for daily life.

 Electrons are also attracted to carbon due to its exceptional electrical conductivity, like water, electrons follow the path of least resistance.
 When C60 encounters free electrons in the body, the lower electrical resistance of carbon "captures" up to six (6) electrons per C60 molecule.